From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare

 In practice, the rapid development of FL has propelled the field beyond the traditional centralized paradigm, as shown in Figure~\ref{fig:fl_diff}.
 For instance, the integration of blockchain~\citep{kumar2021blockchain} and swarm learning~\citep{saldanha2022swarm} has transitioned FL towards decentralized paradigms, such as peer-to-peer, sequential, and cyclic computing, which enhance data privacy, security, and traceability by enabling secure data transactions and consensus mechanisms.
 Throughout this evolution, the scope of updates exchanged during communication has expanded.
 The updates now encompass not only model parameters or gradients but also partial model parameters~\citep{thapa2022splitfed}, statistical information~\citep{zhu2021data}, and predictions from knowledge distillation techniques, such as logits~\citep{li2023data}.
 This expansion helps reduce communication costs, enhance privacy, and enable multi-task learning where only certain parameters are updated collaboratively.

-Beyond centralized or decentralized topologies, FL has evolved to address complex scenarios caused by various feature and sample distributions, leading to the development of \textit{Horizontal Federated Learning (HFL)}, where the data from different clients has significant overlap in the feature space but little overlap in the sample space; \textit{Vertical Federated Learning (VFL)}, where the data from different clients has very little overlap in the feature space while significant overlap in the sample space; and \textit{Federated Transfer Learning (FTL)}, which leverages knowledge transfer to manage scenarios where clients have little overlap in both feature and sample spaces.
-Figure~\ref{fig:fl_categories} provides a clear illustration of the differences among HFL, VFL, and FTL.
+Beyond centralized or decentralized topologies, FL has evolved to address complex scenarios caused by varying feature and sample distributions.
+This evolution has led to the development of three primary paradigms: \textit{Horizontal Federated Learning (HFL)}, where data from different clients significantly overlap in the feature space but have little overlap in the sample space; \textit{Vertical Federated Learning (VFL)}, where data from different clients have minimal overlap in the feature space but significant overlap in the sample space; and \textit{Federated Transfer Learning (FTL)}, which leverages knowledge transfer to handle scenarios where there is little overlap in both feature and sample spaces.
+Figure~\ref{fig:fl_categories} illustrates these differences.